aatishnn/dhis2-reporting-dashboard/docs/index.md

 ## Technical Docs
 ### Data Source
 Standard DHIS2 APIs are not sufficient/optimal to consume data required by this app.
-So, the app depends on two SQLViews that should be uploaded to DHIS2 and its IDs should be set in `.env.local` or `.env.production` file depending on the deployment.
-These two SQLViews are:
+So, the app depends on three SQLViews that should be uploaded to DHIS2 and its IDs should be set in `.env.local` or `.env.production` file depending on the desired deployment.
+These three SQLViews are:

-#### Primary View
+#### Aggregated View
 Generates aggregated counts of various reporting status

-    - Filename: sqlViews/aggregated_main_with_unreported.sql
+    - Filename: sqlViews/aggregated_summary_any_ownership.sql

-#### Secondary
+#### Aggregated View - Filterable by Ownership
-Generates individual health facilities with various reporting status
+Generates aggregated counts of various reporting status

+    - Filename: sqlViews/aggregated_summary_filterable_by_ownership.sql

+#### Raw data of submission status for each month for all facilities selected

-    - Filename: sqlViews/main_with_unreported.sql
+    - Filename: all_health_facilities_with_unreported

-Create both of these SQL Views in DHIS2 with the following parameters:
+Create these SQL Views in DHIS2 with the following parameters:

 ![DHIS2 SQL View Configuration](images/dhis2-sqlview.png)